 We encourage scholarly research into the relationship between history and the media, as well as the production of historically informed documentaries, audio-visual essays, television series, podcasts, websites and other media texts.
 We actively support Early Career Researchers (ECRs) and Early Career Media Practitioners (ECMP) through a suite of IAMHIST activities including our annual master class, special events for graduate students at IAMHIST conferences, and awards for scholars/media professionals at the start of their careers.

-In 2020, the IAMHIST board is launching a biennial IAMHIST Challenge for ECRs/ECMPs who are interested in organising a local event on a media-and-history topic.
-This can be a one day symposium, a master class, a workshop or other comparable activity.
+In 2020, the IAMHIST board launched a biennial IAMHIST Challenge for ECRs/ECMPs who are interested in organising a local event on a media-and-history topic.
+This can be a one-day symposium, a master class, a workshop or other comparable activity.
 The aims of the Challenge Scheme are two-fold: to explore and/or showcase new and innovative research, practice and methodologies in the field; to support researchers to develop further their professional networks and their acquisition of research-related and transferable skills.

 The Challenge Scheme is open to MA and PhD students, and colleagues who identify as ‘Early Career’.
 IAMHIST generally defines ‘early career’ as within 5 years of PhD award (or similar professional training), but is flexible in its interpretation of the category.
 Anyone who is currently registered as a graduate student or holds an academic post in a higher education institution is eligible to apply.